OjasKhandelwal/Vision-Transformer-from-scratch/README.md

 # Code

-So we divided our code in 3 parts
+So we divided our code in 3 main parts

 ## 1. Patch Embedding :
 This module splits an image into patches and then embeds each patch into a vector....basically converting the image into a sequence of tokens (like words in NLP), which can then be fed to a Transformer.